alonzi/DAACS-Intro-to-R/part-III.md

       * a function call `read_csv("SCV_BasicInventory.csv")`

 4. Let's start with the function, enter the function call into the console and run it.
-5.
-6. Run the first 30 lines of code. (pete will demonstrate, everyone can follow along, questions encouraged)
-    * [link to code](https://github.com/alonzi/DAACS-Intro-to-R/blob/main/RWorkshop1_SCV.R) (n.b. still the same code as previous exercises)
-    * load libraries
-    * call a function `read.csv`
+5. Now comes the value of a variable.
+It lets us hold onto the results of our function.

-### Let's talk about `<-`
+### Variables and this thing `<-`
-1. Take a look at line 19 in the code
+1. Take a look at line 18 again `StewartCastleVillage  <- read_csv("SCV_BasicInventory.csv")`
-2. What do you not understand?
+2. Run line 18
+3. Enter `StewartCastleVillage` into the console and hit enter.

+By comparing the function call and the variable we created you can see that we get the same result in the console.

 ### Takeaway: The `<-` operator 'catches' the output of functions and stores them in variables.